djdhyun/aws-cli-extension/README.md

 #### lambda download

-* Download the function code in your device.
+* Download the lambda function code in your device.
 * Arguments
-	* `--function-name |--function`: The name of the lambda function
+	* `--function-name|--function`: The name of the lambda function

 ```
 $ aws lambda_download --function-name=your_function_name